 The efficient planning and monitoring of all the processes in the warehouse is becoming increasingly essential as the efficient use and provision of resources is a key factor in ensuring success.
 In order to guarantee the cost-effectiveness of warehouse operations, the quality and implementation of these activities must therefore be measured.

 Another key factor is that manual work in the warehouse is rather cost-intensive.
 High costs tend to lead to more automation.
 Therefore, the tasks that still have to be carried out manually require the best possible planning and monitoring.
-All of this means that labor organization has become an important aspect of warehouse management.
-A Labor and Resource Management system can help give warehouse operators a significant advantage over the competition.
+All of this means that labour organisation has become an important aspect of warehouse management.
+A Labour and Resource Management system can help give warehouse operators a significant advantage over the competition.

 As part of a future development stage, both manual activities and automated process steps will be recorded and used for planning.
 This will help to achieve the ideal combination of automatic warehouse technology and a human workforce.

 People and machines must both be incorporated into the planning function in order to provide the operator with the best tool for monitoring processes and for actively supporting the management of day-to-day business.
 In order to do this, the system needs to monitor processes and actively inform the operator when daily targets are not expected to be met.
 In this way, the system ensures the best possible use of the available resources for efficiently completing all of the required tasks.